carineconstantino/security_tools/README.md

 ## Objective

-The goal is to facilitate the day-to-day life of security professionals.
+The goal is facilitate the day-to-day life of security professionals.

 ## Philosophy